the-link2012/spawner_tweaker/README.md

 `/trigger highlight_spawners set <ticks>`<br>
 Highlights all loaded spawners for a certain number of ticks<br>
 `/scoreboard players set $search_range spawner_tweaker <range>`<br>
-Default of 6, max of 15, cubical range to passively register spawners in, with negative numbers being none (ex.
+Default of 6, max of 15, cubical range to passively register spawners and containers in, with negative numbers being none (ex.
 10 would search a 20x20x20 sized cube centered on where creative mode players are looking at)<br>
 `/trigger search_volume`<br>
 Pulls up a menu for checking an area for unregistered spawners<br>
 `/scoreboard players set $modification_limit spawner_tweaker <spawners/tick>`<br>